UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 Property **keys** can only be added, they cannot be removed.

-Naming of keys is restricted to a limited set of the following characters: latin letter any case, numbers, dot, hyphen and underscore (regex: ^[0-9a-zA-Z.-_]).
+The naming of keys is restricted to a limited set of the following characters: Latin letter any case, numbers, dot, hyphen and underscore (regex: ^[0-9a-zA-Z.-_]).

 #### Brief example